 Our philanthropy efforts assist local organizations through hands-on projects and contributions.

 Helping the Homeless

-Since January our members have sewn 145 KC Community Bags for The Sewing Labs in their partnership with Volunteer KC who printed canvas fabric with emergency resources for homeless individuals.
+Kansas City Athenaeum members have conducted an ongoing project sewing KC Community Bags for The Sewing Labs since 2020.
+That agency has partnered with Volunteer KC who prints canvas fabric with emergency resources for homeless individuals.
 One side of the bag has a Kansas City street map, and the other side lists locations for assistance resources.
 Our members' involvement has completed 345 bags for the project's distribution to the homeless.